Restricted maximum likelihood estimation in generalized linear mixed models: Approximate Linearization

 Under the same choice of mean model, response distribution, and link function, the approximate linearization methods of \citet{mcgilchrist1994estimation} and \citet{schall1991estimation} are equivalent and produce the same REML estimates.
 This equivalence was noted by \citet{mcgilchrist1994estimation}, who commented that the primary difference between the two methods lies in arguments by which the approximation linearization is obtained: \citet{schall1991estimation} and \citet{wolfinger1993generalized} considered linearization of the link function directly, while the linearization of \citet{mcgilchrist1994estimation} arises through approximating the first part of the joint log-likelihood function.
 In a small simulation study with binomial GLMMs, \citet{mcgilchrist1994estimation} showed their REML estimates exhibit less bias than a standard unrestricted maximum likelihood estimator, which they also derive, but may still present substantial bias if the true value of the variance component is large.
 On the other hand, \citet{mcgilchrist1994estimation} argued that the BLUP framework aims to target a broader class of mixed model applications.
 This is exemplified later by \cite{mcgilchrist1995derivation} who used the BLUP framework for REML estimation in a logistic GLMM with an AR(1) random component, \citet{saei1997random} who used it in ordinal response mixed models, and \cite{yau1998ml} and \citet{yau2001multilevel} who applied it to frailty models in survival analysis.
-The BLUP approach to calculating REML estimates has been further extended by \citet{lee1996hierarchical} to hierarchical generalized linear models; see Section {S.1} of the supplementary material for a more detailed review of this.
+The BLUP approach to calculating REML estimates has been further extended by \citet{lee1996hierarchical} to HGLMs; see Section \ref{sec:hglms}.